FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Clean Your Dogs Ears
+Clean the Dog’s Ears

-Clean Your Dogs Face
+Clean the Dogs Face

 The facial wrinkles in short-faced dogs like Pugs, Bulldogs, and French Bulldogs must be cleaned daily to thwart skin disorders.
-In these breeds, many dogs with scruff underneath their mouth require cleaning as well to keep fur free of matted dog hair and prevent food build up in their beard.
+In these breeds, many dogs with scruff underneath their mouth require cleaning as well to keep fur free of matted dog hair and prevent food buildup in their beard.

-Brush Your Dogs Teeth
+Brush the Dogs Teeth

-Brush Your Dogs Coat
+Brush the Dog’s Coat

-Bathe Your Dog
+Bathe the Dog

 It can be an arduous task if a dog doesn’t like the bathing process, or it can be a matter of turning on the water and calling the dog.
 If a dog has relatively short hair it is easy to pop him in a tub with lukewarm water running and use dog shampoo and a dog mitt (a rubber sponge that fits over the hand) to scrub and clean your dog.
 Following this, a thorough towel drying should be enough.
 For long-haired breeds like a German Shepherd or Golden Retriever, outdoor bathing is the way to go.
 There is simply too much dead hair to do this in a bathtub.
 You can do the same bathing process using an outdoor sink or hose with lukewarm water.